-The calculator provides three categories for condition based on homes being in ready to rent condition.
+The calculator provides three categories for conditions based on homes being in ready-to-rent condition.
 This calculator will give you a great idea of what the actual cash flow will be on your property.

 The video below shows you how to use the calculator:

 - You will need to reference two tables for Maintenance and Vacancy values.
 These tables are below the calculator.

 - For mortgage rates, we have provided a link to Bank Rate’s mortgage information

 - To figure taxes and insurance we have provided links to Zillow.
 Simply search for your target property or one similar.
 Scroll down to the property details and you will find estimated tax and insurance values.
 Cells highlighted in green will show your results.

 Additional calculators for rental properties and house flipping